 - Provide Internet connectivity by utilizing low-cost Wi-Fi-based equipment to connect and empower rural and underserved communities.

 - Address the lack of content, products and services originating from rural areas, which prevents economic benefits from percolating to the bottom of the pyramid.

 The programme is comprised of three main components:

 - The community receives training on how to establish community wireless networks.
 Communities are empowered via a structured Training of Trainers programme that equips participants with the information they need to design, deploy and operate wireless networks.
 This helps build a pool of local experts, who in turn can train community members.

 - The deployment of wireless network infrastructure in rural locations.
 The technology used is Wi-Fi, which is generally structured in a wireless-mesh-type configuration for redundancy and reach, providing access in and around a community (usually a village).

 - Broadening Internet access and usage in existing locations by expanding Wi-Fi connectivity to surrounding areas.
-Community workshops to enable local Internet users to create content and services online are also carried out.
+Community workshops to enable local Internet users to create content and services online, and learn digital literacy skills are also carried out.

 The W4C programme is currently being implemented in three countries - India, Nepal and Pakistan.

 The W4C programme started in India in 2010, in partnership with the Digital Empowerment Foundation.

 The programme in India was piloted in the traditional weaving village of Chanderi in Madhya Pradesh.
 Today, W4C has established 146 access points in 38 districts of 18 states in India.
 The programme uses line-of-sight methods, wireless technologies, low-cost Wi-Fi equipment and unlicensed spectrum - 2.4 GHz and 5.8 GHz - to create community-owned and community-operated wireless networks in rural and remote locations of India to democratize Internet access and make it available to all.